hoglet67/scmp/docs/microcode_info.md

 	SECTION:<NAME>,<TYPE>,<WIDTH>

-Within definitions a SECTION will define a microcode attribute which can be included in each microcode step.
+Within definitions a SECTION will define a microcode attribute bit-field which can be included in each microcode step.
 Each microcode line will comprise a set of these sections

 TYPE can be one of